Will the funding setup for the underground utilities projects bury the proposal?

 The town had the option of funding the projects through ad valorem (uniform millage rate funded through property taxes like the beach millage districts) or non ad valorem assessments (property owner assessments collected through tax bills).

-Zunz was the lone commissioner who wanted to reconsider of the current path.
+Commissioner Pat Zunz was the lone commissioner that failed to gain commissioner support for reconsideration of the current path.